 We started in the main square but found it busy and crowded, so we walked through some alleys until we crossed the river.
 We knocked on the door of the Pension u Kaplièky, but received no response.
 We continued walking around a corner and up a hill, but realized we were about a mile from the city by then.
 We returned and passed the u Kaplièky once more, admiring its big back yard adjacent to the river.
 We found the “real” door and met a nice woman, her husband, and their son of about 10 or so.

 Inside of the old church were two beautifully appointed guest suites.
 Ours was a room in the front half of the second floor, up a refreshingly cool walkway inside the old stone building.
-Communication was challenging as neither of us speak Czech, but with Caleb’s German we managed to figure out the rate, and we were handed the keys with a smile.

 The best part of our two days came daily at 8am, when we were brought in a cart of fresh breakfast for us.
 Ham and cheese croissants, scrambled eggs, bananas, tea, pancakes with powdered sugar, and pastries.
 I’ve never had a breakfast that filling before.